lilyinstarlight/MCP/README.md

 Questions
 ---------
 ###Is there a demo?###
 There is a live demo at http://arma.fkmclane.tk/.
-It shows off the web interface and the simplicity of the scripting API by its script to reset the server settings when everyone leaves the server.
+It shows off the web interface and the simplicity of the scripting API.
+The sample script shows off the API by resetting the server settings when everyone leaves the server.
 It does not show off the administration page (yet) for security reasons.
 Simply login with user: `demo` and password: `demo`.

 ###What if I want to use my own scripting API?###
 Well, you simply need to place it in the `api` folder of the project and reinstall.
 You can also (optionally) create your own `api.html`.